KhronosGroup/SPIRV-Tools/syntax.md

      OpFunctionEnd
 ```

+## Instruction set depends on target environment

+The instruction set understood by the assembler is determined by two factors:
+the version of the SPIRV-Headers compiled with SPIRV-Tools, and the target
+environment selected, e.g. SPIR-V 1.0 or SPIR-V 1.1.

+The instruction syntax is determined by the `spirv.core.grammar.json` file
+in the version-specific directory of SPIRV-Headers.
+For example, if
+a target environment of SPIR-V 1.1 is selected, then we will use the
+instructions listed in SPIRV-Headers file
+`include/spirv/1.1/spirv.core.grammar.json`.

+A target environment may correspond to a client API.
+In that case the
+environment specification for that client API version will determine the
+underying version of SPIR-V to use.
+For example, Vulkan 1.0 specifies
+that SPIR-V 1.0 should be used.

+## Instruction syntax

 A module is a sequence of instructions, separated by whitespace.
 An instruction is an opcode name followed by operands, separated by
 whitespace.
 Typically each instruction is presented on its own line,